RyanRasi/Mocha-Interpreter/README.md

 - [ ] A string data structure
 - [ ] An array data structure
 - [ ] A hash data structure
+- [ ] Attach line number, column number and filename to a token